-Verify and repair corrupted WMI repository on Windows endpoints to restore system management functionality
+Verify and rebuild a corrupted WMI repository on Windows endpoints to restore management and patching

 Consider Worklets your easy button